limehome/serverless-express-typescript-sqs/README.md

 3. Or you can create also a seperate service for message processing and use it with dependency injection
 4. Check out the file for more specific information

+### Change Dead Letter Queue behavior
+1. Go to file `serverless.yml` into section `resources.Resources`
+2. `resources.Resources.MessagesQueue.Properties.RedrivePolicy.maxReceiveCount` represents the number of times a message that caused a retriable error should be retried
+3. `resources.Resources.DeadLetterMessagesQueue.Properties.MessageRetentionPeriod` represents the maximum time in seconds a message should be stored in the dead letter queue

+### Change message processing retry interval time
+1. Go to file `serverless.yml` into section `resources.Resources.MessagesQueue.Properties`
+2. After a minimum time of `VisibilityTimeout - consumer execution time` (in seconds) the consumer will pick up a failed message that should be retried again

 ### Add a new serverless function
 1. Add a new file with the function in `src` (e.g `/src/example-function.ts`)
 2. To call a service you can import an exported instance